qbittorrent/docker-qbittorrent-nox/Readme.md

 3. Running the image

-    * If using Docker (not Docker Compose), edit the variables run:
+    * If using Docker (not Docker Compose), edit the variables and run:
       ```shell
       export \
         QBT_EULA=<put_accept_here> \